|

 foreign rule.
 However, they were betrayed, arrested, and imprisoned in Berlin.

-the Republic of Cracow (Polish: Krakow), a few democratic nobles tried
+Cracow (Polish: Krakow), a few democratic nobles tried to rouse the

-insurrection in February 1846, gathering support from the more enlightened
+They began the insurrection in February 1846, gathering support from the more

 region.
 However, most of the peasants of Austrian Poland (Galicia) were